 ♥ Natural or Added?
 When you’re looking at a nutrition facts label and reading the listed amount of sugar, if there is no milk or fruit in the product, it is safe to assume the sugar is added.

 ♥ Don’t drink your sugar.
 Almost anything aside from water, tea, black coffee and diet drinks contain sugar.
 That sugar is likely to be 100% added sugar and almost always way more than anyone should have.
 Even fruit juice contains high amounts of sugar, so watch out!

 ♥ Stay away from processed foods.
 Processed foods almost always have added sugars.
 Whenever possible, try to make homemade versions of your favorite processed or prepackaged food so you can control how much sugar you add.

 Figuring out how much sugar you should have every day can be tricky!
-In the shortest, most simplest terms, eat a variety of whole foods and opt for homemade over prepackaged whenever possible.
+In the shortest, simplest terms, eat a variety of whole foods and opt for homemade over prepackaged whenever possible.
 If you’re having trouble figuring it all out, work with a dietitian who is specially trained to help you!

 P.S.
 Are you interested in learning more about plant-based eating?
 Do you want to get healthy & stay happy without ever having to diet again?
 Be sure to sign up below for your free 5 Day Plant-Based, No Added Sugar, Meal Plan to see exactly how delicious plant-based eating can be!